RECOVERY STARTS HERE!

 Your child may believe, “There is no problem except you or other authority figures.”

-Teenagers often struggle to accept help or to make changes that are consistent with their long-term goals.
-It is ASAP’s experience that even the most angry, resentful, and resistant teens make significant strides during and after treatment, even when it takes longer than many parents wish.
+Teenagers and young adults often struggle to accept help or to make changes that are consistent with long-term goals.
+It is ASAP’s experience that even the most angry, resentful, and resistant clients make significant strides during and after treatment, even when it takes a longer than hoped for timeframe.

-You know your child better than anyone and have the right and responsibility to lead your family.
-It is not your responsibility to follow a child’s wishes.
-Substance use and mental health disorders are illnesses, similar to diabetes or obesity.
-These illnesses affect teens and their families in many destabilizing ways.
-ASAP can help restore health to your child and your family through the development and renewal of positive and practical behaviors.
-It is our hope that your child will ultimately recognize the sacrifice, commitment, and resolve you exhibit by providing the needed care, support and unwavering commitment to their health.
+Substance use and mental health disorders are illnesses often compared to diabetes or obesity in the type of ongoing care that can be required.
+These illnesses affect our clients and their families in many destabilizing ways.
+ASAP can help restore health through the development and renewal of positive and practical behaviors.
+Through treatment, many clients come to recognize the sacrifice, commitment, and resolve their caregivers exhibit by providing the needed care, support and unwavering commitment to their health.